Facebook X Instagram Youtube Pinterest TikTok

 The Page House Inn was once a mansion, built in 1897 and owned by the Page family.
 It was transformed into an apartment complex in the 1940s, during World War II.
 It was then restored and turned into a bed and breakfast in 1991.

 The inn stands right next door to the Chrysler Museum of Art and is located in the heart of the Ghent Historic District.
 It is pet-friendly and offers the best of Southern hospitality from dusk ‘til dawn.
-With a four diamonds rating under its belt, the Wayside Inn has been “referred to as ‘Norfolk’s Hidden Treasure’”5.
+With a four diamonds rating under its belt, the Wayside Inn has been “referred to as ‘Norfolk’s Hidden Treasure’”.
 Its rooms are quaintly named and decorated (check out the Mistress Adella’s Suite6 and the Master Lawrie’s Room7!)

 By the Side of the Road B&B (Harrisonburg, Virginia)

-If you don’t mind things going bump in the nights, book a room at By the Side of the Road B&B. This historic bed and breakfast was opened after the American Revolutionary War.
 One of the early leaders of the Mennonite Church, Bishop Peter Burkholder, once lived there.
 Burkholder was known for his writing and authored “The Confession of Faith of the Christians known by the name of Mennonites, in Thirty-Three Articles” in 1837.
-He was born in Lancaster County, Pennsylvania on August 27, 1783.
-He was a progressive leader who spoke both German and English.

-By the side of the road B&B
+By the side of the road B&B, Virginia Haunted Inns

 By the Side of the Road B&B. Image Source: OnlyInYourState.com (Facebook)